 COVID 19 

-Payments for photographic goods such as prints, albums and including high resolution images must be made in full prior to delivery.
+Payment for photographic goods such as prints, albums etc must be made in full at the time of ordering.

 Do you travel?

 Hell yeah!
 Based in Coffs Harbour, I am available interstate and worldwide.
-Over the last few years I have photographed up and down the NSW East Coast including Sydney, Byron Bay, Brisbane, Canberra, Hobart and many places in between.
-Travel, accommodation and meal expenses may be incurred outside of 100km if required but this will be discussed and agreed upon at booking.
+Over the last few years I have photographed the Australian East Coast including Sydney, Byron Bay, Brisbane, Canberra, Hobart and many places in between.

 What is your photographic style?